livramatheus/weather-forecast-front/README.md

 <h3 id="technologies-back">🔨 Technologies</h3>

-<p>The following techlogies were used to build Weather Forecast server:</p>
+<p>The following technologies were used to build Weather Forecast server:</p>

 <ul>
 	<li><a href="https://www.npmjs.com/package/cors">Cors</a></li>